rlecina/Hiena/Readme.md

  - Invoking non static methods
  - Invoking non virtual methods
  - Access to primitive fields
+ - Access to static primitive fields
  - Access to object type fields
+ - Access to static object type fields
- - Arrays
+ - Arrays (both of promitive types and object types)
- - LocalRef, GlobalRef, just wrapper object distinction
+ - Local/Global reference ownership: By default C++ instances work as thin wrappers.
+   - There is a constructor that takes local reference ownership
+   - There are methods to create new local an global references.
+Those references are released on the destructor

+### Still TO-DO
+ - Add class check on constructor with a jobject (jobject should represent a compatible object)
+ - Add examples
+ - Documentation
+ - Add tests

+### Final notes
 Work is still incomplete.
 The repo still needs examples and thorough testing, but current status is a good enough proof of concept.
 Most tests have been done using clang on Android with NDK 26.1.10909125